Thank You For Visiting Sedona Legend-

 valley was developed farm land.
 The Frye Ranch was a working ranch up until about 1949.

-see the beauty of Oak Creek and the Frye Ranch where Jack and Helen swam frequently.
+understand her affinity with water and animals.
+At the Frye Ranch Jack and Helen swam

 In The Words of Jack and Helen Frye